For professionals

 • Promotion of services and activities, including APIL’s public information campaign and use of the APIL accredited logo

-Our communications team is responsible for:
+Our public affairs team is responsible for:

 • Dissemination of APIL's key messages to the public, press, Parliament and other interested parties